wandb/wandb/tests/assets/compat_logs/README.md

 - `generate-<fixture-name>.py` (exact Python used)
 - `metadata-<fixture-name>.json` (inputs and environment details)

-The script refuses to overwrite existing files unless `--force` is provided, and prints a loud warning when it would overwrite.
+The script refuses to overwrite existing files unless `--force` is provided.
+With `--force`, it prints a warning before replacing files.